city96/ComfyUI-GGUF/tools/README.md

 ```

-The compile the llama-quantize binary.
+Then, compile the llama-quantize binary.
 This example uses cmake, on linux you can just use make.
 ```
 mkdir build
 cd build